mozilla/addon-sdk/static-files/md/dev-guide/xul-extensions.md

 <span class="aside">
 Check out [XPI Generation](#guide/xpi) for an overview of how this works.
 </span>
-As with regular jetpacks, you can use `cfx` to create an XPI from your package:
+As with regular add-ons, you can use `cfx` to create an XPI from your package:

     cfx xpi -t extension